BrunoChiconato/snowflake-bigquery-migration/README.md

 ## Phase 3: Data Extraction (Unloading from Snowflake to GCS)

-This phase covers the setup of the data extraction pipeline, which unloads data from the Snowflake table into a Google Cloud Storage (GCS) bucket, preparing it for ingestion into BigQuery.
+This phase sets up the pipeline that unloads data from Snowflake into a Google Cloud Storage (GCS) bucket in a format optimized for loading into BigQuery.

+> **Why Parquet + Snappy?** BigQuery natively ingests Parquet and recommends row groups of **≥ 16 MiB** for optimal performance; Parquet is columnar and self-describing, which improves load speed and schema handling compared to CSV.
+Snappy compression is supported and efficient for Parquet loads.

+> **Why adjust file size?** We increase Snowflake’s `MAX_FILE_SIZE` so each unload produces fewer, reasonably large files to reduce overhead while maintaining good parallelism when BigQuery loads from Cloud Storage (Google’s guidance is to keep files ~**≤ 256 MB** for parallelized loads).

+> **Note on CSV gzip:** For CSV sources, gzip slows BigQuery loads because it can’t read gzip in parallel; this does **not** apply to Parquet.

 ### 1. Create a Storage Integration for GCS in Snowflake